Dr. Shroff’s Charity Eye Hospital

-Dr Shroff’s Charity Eye Hospital (SCEH) started in 1914, by the visionary Dr. Sorabji P. Shroff, with the purpose of providing free eye care to the poor patients.
+Dr Shroff’s Charity Eye Hospital (SCEH) started in 1914, with the purpose of providing free eye care to the poor patients.
 While remaining committed to eradicating avoidable blindness and deafness, the very core of it’s being, in the last few years, the organization has been following a parallel charter to evolve into a tertiary eye and ENT care institute.
 Today it is the only NABH accredited Charitable Eye & ENT hospital of North India.
 It has chosen to focus on:

 - Comprehensive Eye and ENT Care